wjnwjn59/vivqa-co-training/data_gen_qwenvl/README.md

-# Vietnamese Visual Question Answering Project
+# QwenVL 2.5 3B Instruct OpenViVQA Data Generating Project

 This project provides a pipeline for processing, generating, evaluating, and managing Vietnamese visual question-answering (VQA) data using the Qwen2.5-VL multimodal model and PhoBERT for semantic similarity detection.